For Dental Auxiliaries Preparing to take the DANB Examination

 Goal:Participants shall understand and demonstrate effective clinical radiographic skills and film management that will protect the patient, the operator, and produce quality films for dental diagnosis and treatment.

-Didactic: A pre course study period of 9 weeks will be assigned, which includes the purchase and use of the Textbook: “Dental Radiography Principles and Techniques” 5th Edition, 2016, ordering details, page 2.Textbook quizzes will be emailed to the instructors for grading.Students will have access to instructors via email for assignments and questions.
+Didactic: A pre course study period of 11 weeks will be assigned.
+The purchase of the Textbook: “Dental Radiography Principles and Techniques” 5th Edition, 2016, will be separately ordered by the student.
+Amazon.com/books/Dental Radiography Principles and Techniques” 5e, 2016.
+The book can be ordered new, used or as Kindle book.
+Chapterquiz answers are emailed to the instructor for review and coaching according to dates established.Students will have access to instructors via email for assignments and questions.

 ØClinical Course Objectives: Each Day